Chagatai language: 15th and 16th centuries

-God be thanked I am become a ghazi.

-Uzbek ruler Muhammad Shaybani Khan wrote a prose essay called Risale-yi maarif-i Shaybāni in Chagatai in 1507, shortly after his capture of Greater Khorasan, and dedicated it to his son, Muhammad Timur.
+Muhammad Shaybani, ruler of the nascent Khanate of Bukhara, wrote a prose essay called Risale-yi maarif-i Shaybāni in Chagatai in 1507 shortly after his capture of Greater Khorasan.
+He dedicated it to his son, Muhammad Timur.
 The manuscript of his philosophical and religious work, "Bahr ul-Khuda", written in 1508, is located in London.

 Ötemish Hajji wrote a history of the Golden Horde entitled the Tarikh-i Dost Sultan in Khwarazm.

 17th and 18th centuries

 In terms of literary production, the seventeenth and eighteenth centuries are often seen as a period of decay.
 It is a period in which Chagatai lost ground to Persian.
 Important writings in Chagatai from the period between the 17th and 18th centuries include those of Abu al-Ghazi Bahadur: Shajara-i Tarākima (Genealogy of the Turkmens) and Shajara-i Turk (Genealogy of the Turks).
-Abu al-Ghāzī is motivated by functional considerations and describes his choice of language and style in the sentence "I did not use one word of Chaghatay (!), Persian or Arabic".
+Abu al-Ghāzī is motivated by functional considerations and describes his choice of language and style in the sentence "I did not use one word of Chagatay (!), Persian or Arabic".
 As is clear from his actual language use, he aims at making himself understood to a broader readership by avoiding too ornate a style, notably saj’, rhymed prose.
 In the second half of the 18th century, Turkmen poet Magtymguly Pyragy also introduced the use of classical Chagatai into Turkmen literature as a literary language, incorporating many Turkmen linguistic features.

-Bukharan ruler Subhan Quli Khan (1680–1702) was the author of a work on medicine, "Subkhankuli's revival of medicine" ("Ihya at-tibb Subhani"), which was written in the Central Asian Turkic language (Chaghatay) and is devoted to the description of diseases, their recognition and treatment.
+Bukharan ruler Subhan Quli Khan (1680–1702) was the author of a work on medicine, "Subkhankuli's revival of medicine" ("Ihya at-tibb Subhani"), which was written in the Central Asian Turkic language (Chagatai) and is devoted to the description of diseases, their recognition and treatment.
 One of the manuscript lists is kept in the library in Budapest.